Chiesa della Madonna dell’Orto

 A gent in an outsized turban called Sior Rioba has been hanging out at the corner of Calle dei Mori since the Middle Ages.
 This is one...

 Bottega del Tintoretto

-‘Paradise Lost’ is a find for anyone craving a cold beer canalside on a hot summer’s night, with occasional live-music acts.
-Over the...
+‘Paradise Lost’ is a find for anyone craving a cold beer canalside on a hot summer’s night, with a regular round of live-music acts....